AMAZe: A Multi-Agent Zero-shot Index Advisor for Relational Databases: Multi-agent Pipeline

-\textbf{Selection agent}: As the key function of our index advisor, the selection agent plays the role of selecting new columns from the column candidates given.
-The inputs for the selection agent include previous selected indexes, column candidates to select from, total storage budget, and the storage budget already used.
-In each single call of the selection agent, LLM is prompted with the inputs to select one new column into the current index recommendation as a single-column index.
+\textbf{Selection agent}: As the key function of index advisor, the selection agent plays the role of selecting new columns from the column candidates given.
+As shown in Figure~\ref{fig:agents}, the inputs for the selection agent include previous selected indexes, column candidates to select from, total storage budget, and the storage budget already used.
+Once the selection agent is called, LLM is prompted to select one new column into the current index recommendation as a single-column index.